hashicorp/consul/README.md

 Improvements and bug fixes are welcome and encouraged for the Web UI.

-The UI is built with SASS CSS, so you'll need to compile that through the associated makefile, as well as installing the `sass` gem.
+You'll need sass to compile CSS stylesheets.
+Install that with

-    gem install sass
+bundler:

-One-time stylesheet compilation:
+    cd ui/

-    make build
+    bundle

 Reloading compilation for development: